Identifying Hazards and Communicating Risks

 - Drugs: prescription, non-prescription, and alternative medications, particularly medications applied to the skin – nicotine or hormone patches.

+A good source of information on contact dermatitis is available.
 You should question the patient particularly about changes in the period prior to the onset of symptoms.
 Where you find a possible source, make sure you get precise information about the period of exposure, how great the exposure is, the variation of symptoms in relation to episodes of exposure, whether other people were exposed and if they have similar symptoms.

 2. Name and briefly describe the stages of risk assessment.

-Risk characterization: describe the effects of the hazard.
-The local public health department will usually be able to advise on the effects of different hazards and about populations at particular risk.Exposure assessment: describe the duration of exposure and the levels of the hazard.
+Exposure assessment: describe the duration of exposure and the levels of the hazard.
 In the clinical setting a good history should include precise details on the level of hazard to which the patient is exposed, the length of time of an exposure, how often the exposure occurs, and since when has this been happening, in other words to gauge the dose to which the patient is exposed.
 Tests may be available to measure the dose the patient has had.
-It may also be possible to measure the level of hazard in the patient’s environment.
+Public health inspectors may also be able to measure the level of hazard in the patient’s environment.

 Risk estimation: integrate and analyse the information from the three previous steps to judge how much the hazard contributes to patient’s problem.